sarah314/SpyPi/README.md

 ## (un-)ethical, what do you mean?!
 If the hacking-station in ethical or unethical is entirely dependent upon the operator.
 It's simply out of my control, although SpyPi is intended to be an ethical device.
 ## Hardware
-If you are interested in the hardware please visit my website.
+If you are interested in the hardware please visit my website *(coming soon)*.

 ## Please remember
 SpyPi is a **high school** project and was **created with very little programming** experience.
 Don't expect flawless code.
 Constructive criticism is appreciated!